christineplee/christineplee.github.io/_pages/about.md

   - /about.html
 ---

-Hi there! 👋 I am a third-year PhD student in the Department of Computer Sciences at the University of Wisconsin-Madison, gratefully guided by [Dr. Bilge Mutlu](http://bilgemutlu.com/).
+Hi there! 👋 I am a Cisco Distinguished Graduate Fellow and a third-year PhD student in the Department of Computer Sciences at the University of Wisconsin-Madison, gratefully guided by [Dr. Bilge Mutlu](http://bilgemutlu.com/).

-My research focuses on **designing, developing, and deploying human-centered AI systems** that preserve user control, emulate human behavior, and support transparency to facilitate **resilience**.
-These systems adapt to user needs, recover from setbacks, and continuously operate effectively for end-users in everyday AI applications.
+My research intersects Human-Computer Interaction, Artificial Intelligence, and Programming Languages.
+I develop human-centered AI tools that support deterministic reliability and adaptive resilience, enabling seamless integration into human environments.
+I focus on user-facing challenges that arise when AI systems are deployed in real-world settings, such as unreliable or insufficient verification, limited adaptability, and misaligned user expectations.
+To address these challenges, I combine user-centered design approaches with logic-based formal methods in building AI systems.
+My goal is to empower users to directly verify, adapt, and repair system behavior to support sustained and effective use.
+My work draws on theories and methods across computer science, social science, design, and communication arts.

 Currently, I aim to design AI systems that incorporate formal methods in modular approaches, adding verifiability, synthesizability, and repairability to LLM output.
 I believe the deterministic nature of these formal methods will serve as a quality check on the probabilistic aspects of AI models, particularly LLMs, thereby enhancing their reliability and usability for end-users.

-<strong><a href="https://drive.google.com/file/d/18mIHRJmQEAgwbHazGKXTgX1SdBtv2ol1/view?usp=sharing" target="_blank">Download my CV</a></strong> — _Updated: March 2025_
+<strong><a href="https://drive.google.com/file/d/18mIHRJmQEAgwbHazGKXTgX1SdBtv2ol1/view?usp=sharing" target="_blank">Download my CV</a></strong> — _Updated: April 2025_

 <strong><a href="https://scholar.google.com/citations?user=koUNB_MAAAAJ&hl=en&oi=ao" target="_blank">My Google Scholar</a></strong> — _For most updated publications_